donjor/StreamElements-Subathon-Combined-Goal-Tracking/README.md

 Built from StreamElements Astro Websocket Gateway Example: https://github.com/donjor/StreamElements-Websocket-Example

-This project is an example Node.js application that connects to the StreamElements Astro Websocket Gateway to listen for channel activity events such as follows, subscriptions, tips, and cheers and tallys the points associcated from each action and updates a point.txt file
+This project is an example Node.js application that connects to the StreamElements Astro Websocket Gateway to listen for channel activity events such as follows, subscriptions, tips, and cheers and tallys the points (or earnings) associcated from each action and updates a point.txt file (and/or earnings.txt file) that can be used in an OBS text source to display a combined goal for your stream.

 Stream Elements docs
 https://docs.streamelements.com/websockets